 The goal of this group is to provide guidance, advice and accountability.
-To survey everything we do at AIA Seattle through the lens of our EDI goals.
+To survey everything we do at AIA Seattle through the lens of our JEDI goals.

 AIA Seattle is committed to identifying, naming, and dismantling systemic discrimination within the architecture community in order to nurture universal inclusion and fairness in the built environment, for the communities we impact, both locally and nationally.